 View your child's medical records and schedule appointments through our secure, online portal, day or night.

-Kids with autism (also called autism spectrum disorder) have differences in the way their brains develop and process information.
-They might have language delays or trouble communicating with others, perform certain unusual or repetitive behaviors, or have difficulties learning in school.
+Kids with autism spectrum disorder have differences in the way their brains develop and use information.
+They might have:

 Signs of autism can include:

-- not pointing to objects to call attention to them
+- not pointing to call attention to objects of interest

-- unusual or repetitive movements, such as hand flapping, spinning, or tapping
+- unusual movements, such as hand flapping, spinning, or tapping

-- delays in developmental milestones or loss of milestones already achieved
+- delays in milestones such as walking or talking (or loss of milestones already gained)

 - playing with a toy in a way that seems odd or repetitive

-- not exploring surroundings with curiosity or interest (a child seeming to be in his or her "own world")
+- not exploring surroundings with curiosity or interest (a child who seems to be in his or her "own world")

-At this time, there is no brain scan or blood test to diagnose autism.
-But these tests can be used to rule out other conditions.
+There are no brain scans or blood tests to diagnose autism.
+But tests might be done to rule out other problems with similar symptoms.

 What Causes Autism?